|

 an elf!

-But he needed to take his next dose in about three quarters of
+He needed to take his next dose in about three quarters of an

-an hour.
-And he could think of only one place to go.
-He lifted
+hour, and he could think of only one place to go.
+He lifted the

-the woman into his arms, carrying her like a lover so as not to
+woman into his arms and, carrying her like a lover so as not to

-draw too much attention to himself, and set off for Herzogs
+draw too much attention to himself, he set off for Herzogs

 shop.